Following system colour scheme Selected dark colour scheme Selected light colour scheme

 JSON-based Simple API

-• When an uploaded file has one or more attestations, the index MAY include a provenance object in the file dictionary for that file.
-The format of the provenance object SHALL be a JSON-encoded provenance object, which SHALL contain the file’s attestations.
+• When an uploaded file has one or more attestations, the index MAY include a provenance key in the file dictionary for that file.

 These changes require a version change to the JSON API: